'Friends In The Garden' Project

-Our Next Tea Party, for those who spend too much time alone and may feel isolated, will be held at Court Barn, Court Farm, Stoford, BA22 9UA on Friday 31st January, from 2 - 4 pm
+Our Next Tea Party, for those who spend too much time alone and may feel isolated, will be held at Court Barn, Court Farm, Stoford, BA22 9UA Cancelled untill further notice

 ALL are welcome!
 PLEASE email if you'd like more details:

-LGBT+ Roast Dinner, with Vegetarian Option, is on Sunday 2nd February.
-If you would like to come along, or know of someone who might to, please email for details.
+LGBT+ Roast Dinner, Cancelled untill further notice.
+If you would like to come along, or know of someone who might to one of our roast dinners, please email for details.

 During the month of July 12 children, from an area of Belarus polluted with radiation, spent two full days each week with us at Court Farm.
 They had the most wonderful time, and so did we.
 Those lovely kids have very little at home and have not much time to play like children do here in the u.k. They were so well behaved and spent hours just playing together in the garden and in the fields and I spent a lot of time crying with joy as I watched them.
 Ann Horrocks, who runs the local CCLL, came to see me the other day to ask if I might be willing for more children to come to the farm next year.
 My answer was, Ann as long as I am alive the children will be welcome here and hopefully, when I am no longer around, they will still be able to come and enjoy this beatiful place that Geoff and I loved so much.